hbstack/site/content/docs/_index.ar.md

         color: orange
 ---

-Welcome to the Hugo Bootstrap framework (HB).
+Welcome to the HB (Hugo Bootstrap) framework, we're excited that you're interested in it.